MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Description of MOS-Bench

 \subsubsection{SOMOS}

 The SOMOS dataset \cite{somos} contains samples from 200 neural TTS systems, which were all trained on LJSpeech \cite{ljspeech}, a single-speaker English female corpus, with a shared LPCNet vocoder \cite{lpcnet}.
-These TTS systems differ mainly in the acoustic model architecture, as well as input variations, including syntactic, linguistic, and prosody clues.
+These TTS systems differ mainly in the acoustic model architecture, as well as input variations, including syntactic, linguistic, and prosodic clues.
 In addition, clean speech samples were also included.
-Each sample was rated by at least seventeen listeners.
 We used the official train/dev/test partition within the \texttt{clean} set.